Lilo-Stitch/solved_problems/README.md

 # solved_problems

-So we made promise to solve 2 problems everyday.
+So we made promise to solve at least 1 problem everyday.
 This repository is for that purpose.
-Enjoy!

 Problems are taken from:
 1. leetcode.com